sbirvin1s/recip-ease/README.md

 # recip-ease

-> Project Description
->A web app intended to simplify the creation of grocery lists by parsing recipes and creating a grocery list based on ingredients and serving amounts
+> A web app intended to simplify the creation of grocery lists by parsing recipes and creating a grocery list based on ingredients and serving amounts

 ---